What the Frack?

 “The long term effects outweigh the benefits of employment.”

-When asked if he would give up his house to hydraulic fracturing if he was offered one million dollars, Mr. Hofsteen said “yes.”
+I asked him if he would give up his house to hydraulic fracturing if he was offered one million dollars.
+Like any sane person, Brian Hofsteen said “yes.”

 But he would not accept an offer of only $100,000, and absolutely not only one or two thousand dollars.
 People in Alaska are given that small amount per year to appease them and allow for operations to be set up around their houses.

-Hofsteen spoke about a town he worked in back in Colorado.
+Hofsteen spoke about his hometown back in Colorado.
 A couple of years ago, there had been only one fracturing site set up.
 And now, they’re everywhere you look.
 It proved the saying “Give someone an inch and they’ll take a mile” to be completely true.

 Fracking can be credited for displacing the burning of coal and shifting over to cleaner energy, but it might not be doing as great a job of helping the environment as it should be.